lawlesst/lawlesst.github.com/index.md

 I work with software in libraries.
+I am interested in making library services more efficient and convenient for researchers.
+I am currently involved with [VuFind](http://vufind.org), [VIVO](http://vivoweb.org), and a locally developed link resolver system called [easyArticle](http://lawlesst.github.com/notebook/delivery.html).
+If you would like to speak about any of these topics, please contact me by leaving a comment on one of the articles below or by sending an email lawlesst at gmail dot com.